BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down

+#### **Is AI the answer to chronic distraction?**

+I have been having a lot of success over the last few weeks avoiding social media in favour of pencil and paper.
+But the weird thing about that is that what originally pushed me in that direction was AI.
+I found that it was much easier to write prompts out by hand then to try to do them either on the AI‘s page or in a Word processor.

+That writing by hand engages more of your brain is something that researchers worked out long ago, and is something the most of us notice simply by doing it.
+But up to recently I found the extra speed and convenience of word processing and other keyboard based activities simply trumped the extra concentration needed.

+But AI seems to have upset that equation.
+I can now draft some notes by hand and get the AI to turn them into text.
+It’s quite a game changer.
+In fact, I’m finding you ways of working which take me away from my laptop altogether.
+For example, I fancied brushing up on my calculus that I haven’t used for many years.
+I got the AI to set me some simple problems and worked them out on paper.
+It was quite fun.
+It isn’t difficult to see how I could use the same technique to learn something that I might actually need to use.

+If I am typical, which I imagine I am, it might well be the case that people spend less time online and looking at screens as a direct result of the capabilities of AI.
+This can only be a good thing.

 #### **The cure to infinite scrolling**

 I am undergoing a personal renaissance of the pencil at the moment.
 I’m finding that handwritten pencil working can be a lot more efficient than going straight to the keyboard.
 The require a few reasons why this is proving to be the case.
 One of the most interesting is simply that writing a note on a piece of paper is a finite process.
 At some point you will either run out of things to write or paper to write them on.